What is financial Accounting?

 It is a branch of accounting that focuses on the true costs of doing business.

-Cost accounting is a type of internal accounting that is commonly employed in manufacturing, but it can also be utilised in service firms.
+Cost accounting is a type of internal accounting that is commonly employed in manufacturing, but it can also be utilized in service firms.

-The majority of organizations will utilise a standard costing system, which ensures that everything is in order.
+The majority of organizations will utilize a standard costing system, which ensures that everything is in order.